Isdell Center for Global Leadership

 We do it through our Isdell Center for Global Leadership (ICGL), a results-oriented program that cultivates leadership capabilities among students and faculty in our Lower, Middle and Upper Schools.

-By exploring an annual global theme—this year Global Health—and examining it from all angles and at all ages, we build critical-thinking skills that students then apply to other issues.
+By exploring an annual global theme—this year Education—and examining it from all angles and at all ages, we build critical-thinking skills that students then apply to other issues.
 Thinking on this level challenges perceptions, requires curiosity, and develops global mindsets and cultural appreciation.

 Implementation of the ICGL looks different in each division.
 In the Lower School we strive to build awareness; understanding comes in Middle School, and Upper School students engage with global issues.